damianhakert/damianhakert.github.io/source/handbook/marketing/blog/index.html.md

 cta_button_text: 'Watch the <strong>XXX release webcast</strong> live!' # optional
 cta_button_link: 'https://page.gitlab.com/xxx.html' # optional
 guest: true # required when the author is not a GitLab Team Member
+ee_cta: false # required only when we want to not display the EE-trial banner
 ---
 ```